What Is a Broken Foot or Broken Toes?

 Nearly one-fourth of all the bones in your body are in your feet, which provide you with both support and movement.
 A broken (fractured) bone in your forefoot (metatarsals) or in one of your toes (phalanges) often is painful but rarely disabling.
 Most

 of the time, these injuries heal without surgery.
-Since a dislocation can be mistaken for a toe fracture, obtaining X-rays to ensure a correct diagnosis is important.
+Since a dislocation can be mistaken for a toe fracture, it is important to obtain X-rays to ensure a correct diagnosis.

 Pain, swelling, and bruising are the most common signs of a fracture in the foot.
 If you have a broken toe, you may be able to walk but this usually aggravates the pain.
 If the pain, swelling, and discoloration continue for more than 2-3 days, or if pain

 interferes with walking, something could be seriously wrong; see your foot and ankle orthopaedic surgeon as soon as possible.
 If you delay getting treatment, you could develop persistent foot pain and arthritis.

 Pain also can change the way you walk (your gait), which could lead to painful calluses on the bottom of your foot or other issues.

 Stress fractures frequently occur in the bones that extend from your toes to the middle of

 your foot (metatarsals).
 Stress fractures are like tiny cracks in the bone surface.
 They can occur with sudden increases in physical activity, such as running or walking for longer distances or times, improper training techniques, or changes in training